 The reason for this is not far-fetched.
 The domain name is the name of your website.
 It’ll both serve as your URL and your brand name online.

-If you’re already a well-established brand, you have to consider getting a domain name that’s similar to your already existing brand name before building your website.
+If you’re already a well-established brand, you have to consider getting a domain name that’s similar to your existing brand name before building your website.

 Another factor you want to consider while choosing a domain name for your website is the availability of the domain name.
 This is very important especially where you’re already an existing brand.

 As an existing brand, there may be instances where your preferred domain name has been taken up by another entity.
-What can you do if you get into such circumstances?

 As a small business targeting a well-defined local audience, to increase visibility, you might want to use a country code top level domain (ccTLD) alternative for your business.